mohi0/mohi0/README.md

 - 🚛 Goods Carrier App:
   An app that can be used for keeping the record of loading the truck, unload and then generate a receipt
   Techstack: Native Android (Java)

-- 🍟 Recipe App:
-  An app that can be used to post new recipes and browse new recipes based on the user's prefrences (Likes and dislikes)
-  Techstack: Native Android (Kotlin), Backend REST API (NodeJs / ExpressJs)

 - 📪 REST API Tool
   A desktop application which can be used to send requests to an API and see the JSON response from the server